neo-project/docs/docs/en-us/network/private-chain/private-chain2.md

 ## Creating wallet files

-From Neo-CLI or Neo-GUI create four wallets, 1.json, 2.json, 3.json, and 4.json, and place each in the folder of four nodes.
+1. Run Neo-CLI and enter the command  `create wallet <path> `  to create four wallets, 1.json, 2.json, 3.json, and 4.json, with the passwords 1, 2, 3, 4, in sequence.
+2. Record the onscreen public keys for each wallet, which will be used later.
+3. Place each wallet file under each folder of the four nodes.

 ## Modifying config.json